mongodb/specifications/docs/workforce-human-oidc-auth.md

 ## Abstract

 MongoDB offers OpenID Connect (OIDC) authentication and authorization for database users.
-OIDC auth in clients generally falls into one of two categories; either Workflow OIDC targeting programmatic users, which is [fully specified here](https://github.com/mongodb/specifications/blob/master/source/auth/auth.md#mongodb-oidc) and does not involve user interaction, or Workforce OIDC targeting human users, which authenticate explicitly through means such as browsers.
+OIDC auth in clients generally falls into one of two categories: either Workflow OIDC targeting programmatic users, which is [fully specified here](https://github.com/mongodb/specifications/blob/master/source/auth/auth.md#mongodb-oidc) and does not involve user interaction, or Workforce OIDC targeting human users, which authenticate explicitly through means such as browsers.